Context

 You only need to run this command once to install the package, and you can do so directly in the console.
 This code shouldn’t be executed by your RMarkdown file.

-Load the moderndive library, and use the following code to load the early_january_weather dataset:
+Next, use the following code (in your RMarkdown file) to load the penguins dataset:

-Write a short description of the dataset using inline R code; accessing the dataset help file can be informative.
+Write a short description of the penguins dataset (not the penguins_raw dataset) using inline R code.
 In your discussion, please include:

-• the variables in this dataset, including names / values of important variables
+• the data in this dataset, including names / values of important variables

 • the size of the dataset (using nrow and ncol)

-Make a scatterplot of temp (y) vs time_hour (x); color points using the humid variable (adding color = ... inside of aes in your ggplot code should help).
-Describe patterns that are apparent in this plot.
+Make a scatterplot of flipper_length_mm (y) vs bill_length_mm (x); color points using the species variable (adding color = ... inside of aes in your ggplot code should help).

-Export your scatterplot to your project directory using ggsave.
+Export your first scatterplot to your project directory using ggsave.

 Problem 2